AleksandarDzudzevic/WeatherStationProject/README.md

 |11        | Make a code for getting the data in the refined format and send it to the .csv file, and start with data collecting | Start data collecting by making the code for csv file data input |40min| Dec 7| B|
 ## Test Plan

+3 functional 3 non-functional

+ideas :

+testing creating acount to acces the api

+testing connection to the api

 ## Flow Diagrams

 # Criteria C: Development